Smaciolek94/BRCA-Machine-Learning-Analysis/README.md

 brcax.csv and brcay.csv are the input predictor and response data

-Analysis.py is the program used to conduct analysis
+Analysis Updated.py is the program used to conduct analysis

 Plots contains figures used in the final write up